NewsLocal News

 Clifton Haskin

-Juliane Davis, who lives in the area, told us the potential benefits didn’t outweigh what she saw as several negatives.
+Juliane Davis, who lives in the area, told 2 News the potential benefits didn’t outweigh what she saw as several negatives.

-"Potential water pollution, negative effects to our livestock, our wellbeing with health concerns," said Davis.
+"Potential water pollution, negative effects to our livestock, (and) our well-being with health concerns," Davis said.

-NextEra said the county would get $31 million in tax revenue, and the plan would bring 300 jobs.
+NextEra stated that the county would receive $31 million in tax revenue over the 30-year operation of the project, and it would have generated approximately 300 jobs.

 Stay in touch with us anytime, anywhere --